nashville-software-school/server-side-python-curriculum/book-3-bangazon/chapters/TESTING.md

 ## Learning Objectives

-After implementing the code in this chapter, you should be able to:
+After implementing the code in this chapter, you should be able to...

-* You should be able to explain the purpose of an integration test
+* Explain the purpose of an integration test.
-* You should be able to apply code to verify that API operations work as expected.
+* Apply code to verify that API operations work as expected.
-* You should be able to clarify the purpose of the `setUp()` method.
+* Clarify the purpose of the `setUp()` method.
-* You should be able to read a failed test output to

 ## Summary